katelynautumn28/ddd-research-guide/content/3-lesson.md

 The President's Office records contains materials that reflects Barnard's and Columbia's participation in the worldwide Moratorium to End the War in Vietnam on October 15, 1969.

-{% include figure.html img="BC05-22_Box50_Folder2_5.jpg" alt="Flyer for the Moratorium to End the War in Vietnam, 1969." caption="Flyer from the New York office of the Vietnam Moratorium Committee listing recommended protest activities for the Moratorium to End the War in Vietnam on October 15, 1969." width="75%" %} {% include modal.html button="Citation: Telegram, 1968" color="success" title="Flyer for the Moratorium to End the War in Vietnam, 1969.
+{% include figure.html img="BC05-22_Box50_Folder2_5.jpg" alt="Flyer for the Moratorium to End the War in Vietnam, 1969." caption="Flyer from the New York office of the Vietnam Moratorium Committee listing recommended protest activities for the Moratorium to End the War in Vietnam on October 15, 1969." width="75%" %} {% include modal.html button="Citation: Flyer for the Moratorium to End the War in Vietnam, 1969." color="success" title="Flyer for the Moratorium to End the War in Vietnam, 1969.
+Box 50, Folder 2, President's Office Records, BC05-22.
+Barnard Archives and Special Collections." %}

+This memo from the Barnard Moratorium Committee lists an itinerary of events to be held on Barnard's campus on Moratorium day:

+{% include figure.html img="BC05-22_Box50_Folder2_2.jpg" alt="Memo and itinerary from the Barnard Moratorium Committee, October 1969." caption="Memo and itinerary from the Barnard Moratorium Committee, October 1969." width="75%" %} {% include modal.html button="Citation: Barnard Moratorium Committee memo, 1969" color="success" title="Memo and itinerary from the Barnard Moratorium Committee, October 1969.
 Box 50, Folder 2, President's Office Records, BC05-22.
 Barnard Archives and Special Collections." %}

 images/BC05-22_Box50_Folder2_2 thru 7